-Age related decreasing levels of free testosterone and/or increasing estrogen levels may cause a hormone deficiency known as Andropause or “male menopause”.
+Andropause, or male menopause, is a result of an age related decrease in free testosterone and/or a increase of estrogens.
 A healthy young adult male produces on average about 7mg of testosterone every day.
 The pituitary gland produces a hormone called LH, in response to hypothalamus stimulation, which stimulates the testes to produce testosterone.
 Normal male aging is accompanied by a decline in testicular function resulting with a fall in testosterone production and thus a decline in free testosterone levels which may also be accompanied with a rise in estrogen levels also.
 Around the age of 40 the level of free testosterone begins to decline about 1% a year.

 Symptoms of Low Testosterone or Andropause